coderefinery/git-collaborative/_episodes/01-remotes.md

 *local*: ![]({{ site.baseurl }}/img/distributed/remote-03-local.svg)

-- We clone the entire history, all branches, all commits (in this example two branches, four commits)
+- We clone the entire history, all branches, all commits (in this example two branches, four commits).
-- `git clone` creates pointers `origin/master` and `origin/dev`
+- `git clone` creates pointers `origin/master` and `origin/dev`.
-- `origin` refers to where we cloned from, try: `git remote -v`
+- `origin` refers to where we cloned from, try: `git remote -v`.
-- `origin` is a shortcut for the full URL
+- `origin` is a shortcut for the full URL.
-- `origin/master` and `origin/dev` are read-only pointers
+- `origin/master` and `origin/dev` are read-only pointers.
-- They only move during `git pull` or `git fetch` or `git push`
+- They only move during `git pull` or `git fetch` or `git push`.
-- Only `git pull` or `git fetch` or `git push` require network
+- Only `git pull` or `git fetch` or `git push` require network.
-- All other operations are local operations
+- All other operations are local operations.

 ---